W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iii-love-without-conflict/index.md

 ::: details Commentary
 (1–2) …specifically address how Jesus sees his (or the Holy Spirit’s) role of looking with us at the ego’s darkness… Passages like these make no real sense, and  cannot truly be understood by students *unless* they first recognize the total unreality of all they perceive and experience. c/f [T-11.V.1:1–2:3,8–9](/text/11-god-or-the-ego/v-the-dynamics-of-the-ego/#1), [T-4.IV.2:4–6](/text/4-the-illusions-of-the-ego/iv-this-need-not-be/#2) (Wapnick, FCTL, p.130–131)

-(1–2) Honesty with oneself regarding the investment in specialness is essential to the process of forgiveness, for it undoes denial and projection, the ego’s ‘double shield’ that protecs its guilt and therefore its own existence.
+(1–2) Honesty with oneself regarding the investment in specialness is essential to the process of forgiveness, for it undoes denial and projection, the ego’s “double shield’ that protecs its guilt and therefore its own existence.
 (Wapnick, FCTL, p.181)

 (1–3) …Jesus’ role in the Holy Spirit’s plan for our salvation is to help us draw away the ego’s veil that kept *its* plan of individuality, guilt, and mindlessness hidden from our awareness.
 Calling on his help reflects our little willngness finally to see within our minds the seeming terror we once believed was there, and which became protected by the world and the body.
 Reaching for Jesus’ hand means choosing to look at what our ego is up to, and has always been up to.
 Our choice for Jesus is born of the honesty to bring to him all our darkest thoughts and wishes.
 This would have to include, acknowledging the ego’s goal, the desire to kill even him, not to mention everyone else, in order to satisfy our craving for specialness and to ensure the continuation of our individuality.

 Our looking with Jesus therefore entails allowing ourselves finally to be aware — without judgment, fear or guilt — of the ugly murderousness that results from our need to protect and preserve our individual existence.
 This inherent selfishness of the separated self is not concerned with the cost of upholding individuality.
 As long as its craving for survival is satsified, moreover, it does not care who must pay the price, as long as it is not itself, and even if it means the seeming life of another. c/f [T-4.IV.2:4–6](/text/4-the-illusions-of-the-ego/iv-this-need-not-be/#2) (Wapnick, AAC, p.
 191)

 (2) …the ego … is able to distort the Course’s teachings sufficiently to allow its truth to be clouded over, protecting the ego’s belief system from ever being looked at openly and honestly. … we must openly look at these errors and bring them to his love *after* which they can be released.
-Without such honest examiniation, the truth will continue to be obstructed, and its light ‘forbidden’ entry into the hidden portals of the ego’s darkened mind, where it would surely heal our mistaken thoughts.
+Without such honest examiniation, the truth will continue to be obstructed, and its light “forbidden’ entry into the hidden portals of the ego’s darkened mind, where it would surely heal our mistaken thoughts.
 (Wapnick, LDNC, p.588)

 (True enough, but be wary of the idea that if you don’t agree with Wapnick it’s because the ego is distorting the Course’s teachings –Ed.)
 :::